neuvector/docs/user/pages/02.deploying/01.production/docs.md

 ---

 ### Planning Deployments
 The NeuVector containers in a default deployment include the controller, manager, enforcer, scanner, and updater.
-Placement of where these containers (on which nodes) are deployed just be considered, and appropriate labels, taints or tolerations created to control them.
+Placement of where these containers (on which nodes) are deployed must be considered, and appropriate labels, taints or tolerations created to control them.

 The enforcer should be deployed on every host/node where application containers to be monitored and protected by NeuVector will be running.

 The controller manages the cluster of enforcers, and can be deployed on the same node as an enforcer or on a separate management node.
 The manager should be deployed on the node where the controller is running, and will provide console access to the controller.
 Other required NeuVector containers such as the manager, scanner, and updater are described in more detail in the Best Practices guide referenced below.

-If you haven’t done so, pull the images from the NeuVector docker hub.
+If you haven’t done so, pull the images from the NeuVector Docker Hub.

 <p><strong>Important Notice for Preview Version Users </strong></p>
 <p>The images are on the NeuVector Docker Hub registry.
 Use the appropriate version tag for the manager, controller, enforcer, and leave the version as 'latest' for scanner and updater.
 For example: